raspberrypilearning/flower-generator/en/step_5.md

 	![screenshot](images/flower-colour-input.png)

-+ The input will appear in the 'draw flower' definition and you can drag it to where you want to use it.
++ The input will appear in the `draw flower` definition and you can drag it to where you want to use it.

-	Drag the 'colour' input to the 'set colour effect' block:
+	Drag the 'colour' input to the `set colour effect` block:

 	![screenshot](images/flower-use-colour.png)